 These terminals allow you to take payments wherever there is a mobile phone signal.
 They are used by businesses who need to travel to their customers or who sell at different venues.

-A virtual terminal allows you to take payments over the phone via an online portal that allows you to input the customer’s card details manually.
-This is used when a business may not have a need for a physical terminal or in call centres where several payments would be taken simultaneously as this set-up allows for multiple logins.
+A virtual terminal allows you to take card payments over the phone through an online portal that allows you to input the customer’s card details manually.
+This is used when a business may not have a need for a physical terminal or in call centres where several payments would be taken simultaneously.

 How To Choose The Right Payment Processing Facility For You